ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation_spip/guide.en-ie.md

 ![Spip installation](images/installation_second_step.png){.thumbnail}

 Enter the information to connect to your DBMS (MySQL, for example).
-Once you have successfully connected to your database, the following screen will appear:
+Once you have successfully connected your database, the following screen will appear:

 ![Spip installation](images/installation_third_step.png){.thumbnail}

 Select the database you want to use for your website or [create a new one](/pages/web_cloud/web_hosting/sql_create_database).
 Choose a prefix for your database tables.
 By default, the prefix `spip` is used.
-Click `Next`{.action} to confirm the information.
+Click `Next`{.action} to confirm.
 The following screen appears:

 ![Spip installation](images/installation_fourth_step.png){.thumbnail}